mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 * Easy interoperability.
 For tomography users will resort to a variety of tools depending on their objectives and background.
 Loaders and savers will be needed, and these should be efficient.

+Eventually the new workspace type should be effective as input/output to/from algorithms that may have to process hundreds of thousands of files.
+An example of this is to aggregate stacks of ~100000 energy selective individual image files (or alternatively large, several gigabytes or hundreds of gigabytes, nexus or NXTomo files) into stacks of ~1000 images (or alternatively few gigabytes nexus files).
+Two factors should be considered in the design:
+* Potentially very large number of underlying files which we do not want to open, or even check their existence/readability unless strictly needed.
+* Required: capability and neat interface to process one image at a time, sequentially, avoiding multiple copies in memory, etc.

 # Current hierarchy of MD workspaces at a glimpse